aas-core-works/aas-core3.0-java/CONTRIBUTING.md

 If you are a member of the development team, create a feature branch directly within the repository.

 Otherwise, if you are a non-member contributor, fork the repository and create the feature branch in your forked repository.
-See [this GitHub tuturial] for more guidance.
+See [this GitHub tutorial] for more guidance.

 [this GitHub tutorial]: https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork